AtakamaLLC/qtasync/README.md

 ## Installation

-`QtAsync` is not yet on PyPi, so it must be installed from GitHub.
+`qtasync` is not yet on PyPi, so it must be installed from GitHub.

 ### pip
 Using ssh: